Gyuzyal/challenge-md-github/README.md

 # Gyuzyal

-> blockquote "Problems are not stop signs, they are guidelines." – Robert H. Schiuller
+> "Problems are not stop signs, they are guidelines." – Robert H. Schiuller

 ![Gyuzyal photo](Photo_YG.jpg)